 - Reduce excess noise

-- Green your home by removing everything toxic
+- Green your home by removing toxic home and personal-care products

 Remove the Following from Your Child’s Diet